Azure/hpcpack-web-portal/index.md

 ![Logs]({{ '/assets/media/Logs.png'| relative_url }} "Logs")

+__Note: For best user experience in using the web portal, we recommend Chrome and Firefox .
+You may experience problems in other browsers.__

 ## Update the Web Portal

 The web portal is a Single Page Application(SPA) and can be updated in a standalone way, out of HPC Pack's release cycle.
 You can check its releases at [{{ site.github.repository_url }}/releases]({{ site.github.repository_url }}/releases).